uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/getting-started.md

 # Getting Started

-To run the application locally for further development and testing, follow the setup instructions and then execute one of several entrypoint commands described below.
+To run the application locally for development and testing, follow the setup instructions and then execute one of several entrypoint commands described below.

 ## Dependencies